Costel Pantilimon

 Costel Fane Pantilimon (/ro/; born 1 February 1987) is a Romanian former professional footballer who played as a goalkeeper.

-As a player, Pantilimon was deployed as a goalkeeper and began his career at Politehnica Timișoara.
+As a player, Pantilimon began his career at Politehnica Timișoara.
 In 2011, he signed for Premier League team Manchester City on an initial loan, serving as a backup to Joe Hart.
 Pantilimon was first choice for City in their 2013–14 League Cup conquest, after which he promptly moved to Sunderland.
 He transferred to Watford in 2016, but only made two Premier League appearances before being loaned to Deportivo La Coruña and Nottingham Forest.
 Pantilimon signed a permanent deal with Forest in 2018, and spent his later years at Omonia and Denizlispor before retiring.

 Pantilimon was an international for Romania from 2008 to 2017, being capped 27 times during the period.
 He was selected by the country in their UEFA Euro 2016 squad, but did not play in any game.

 Club career

 Early career

 Born in Bacău, Pantilimon started his career at Aerostar Bacău and got his share of limelight at the Romania national under-19 team before transferring to Politehnica Timișoara on 1 February 2006, his 19th birthday.